What is Muscular Dystrophy?

 Key points about MD include:

-- Genetic basis of muscular dystrophy: MD is caused by mutations in genes responsible for producing proteins essential for muscle function.
-These mutations are inherited and affect the body’s ability to maintain healthy muscles.
+- Muscular dystrophy: It all starts with genetics.MD is a genetic condition caused by mutations in genes coding for proteins necessary for muscle function.
+Genetic mutations are inherited, but they also predispose the body to not be able to maintain normal, healthy muscles.

-Traditional Treatment Options for Muscular Dystrophy
+Typical Treatment Approaches for Muscular Dystrophy

 Medications